ni/systemlink-enterprise-examples/Test Plan Operations Examples/README.md

 `ABORT`, and `END`.
 These actions can be one of three types:

-- `JOB` - Executes a Systems Management job on the system assigned to the test plan, or a different system if specified.
+- `JOB` - Executes a Systems Management job on the system assigned to the test plan, or a different system if specified in the job definition.
 - `NOTEBOOK` - Executes a Jupyter Notebook on the server.
 - `MANUAL` - Does not perform any action, but still provides a button in the UI and will transition the test plan to the next state if applicable.